Mike Rogers continues to love teaching his classes (grading not so much) and has turned part of his focus to publishing on a more regular basis.

 "I am very comfortable with my service to the University relating to athletics,” Rogers said.
 "As the son of a former head coach, a former student-athlete, a lawyer and a mediator, I speak all of the languages and bring a number of perspectives to the table.
 Also, it is important to give something back.
 Participation in athletics paid my way through college."

 Rogers frequently writes and speaks on sports law topics.
-Recently, he was a panelist at the NAAC, NACDA, FARA and NCAA Conventions.
-Very recently, he served as a panelist at the Big 12 Summer Rules Workshop and the NAAC Convention.
+He has been a panelist at the NAAC, NACDA, FARA and NCAA Conventions.
 He has appeared on ESPN's E:60 and has been interviewed by Sports Illustrated, ESPN College Sports and other leading sports periodicals as well as The Chronicle of Higher Education and USA Today.
 He was quoted in Dave Campbell’s 2014 Texas Football.
 His scholarly work involving athletics includes publications "The Uniform Athlete Agent Act Fails to Fully Protect the College Athlete Who Exhausts His Eligibility Before Turning Professional" in Virginia Sports and Entertainment Law Journal 63 (2002), "Investigations-Act Before the Wolves Howl" in NCAA News (Oct.
 23, 2006) and with co-author Rory Ryan, also a Baylor Law professor, "Navigating the Bylaw Maze in NCAA Major Infractions Cases” at 37 Seton Hall Law Review 749 (2007).
 And, the most recent sports publication is “Paving the Road Between NCAA Stardom and an NFL Career: A University Advisory Panel Perspective,” comments by Kelli Masters, 19 U. Denv.
 Sports & Ent.
 L.J.
 (Spring 2016).

 He received an award from the National Football Foundation in 2013 for his commitment to the ideals of the scholar-athlete and the leadership building qualities of intercollegiate football.